FAU-LAP/NOMAD-CAMELS/README.md

 - Cannot move protocols or manual controls to empty tab containing the "+" button anymore
 - If instrument instantiation fails, only the actual error should now be raised
 - Improved thread stability of stage control
+- plots that were once closed now behave correctly, not throwing an error on closing again and can be closed by the close plots button

 ## 1.2.1
 Features: